GTLugo/GAME360-Task2-Lugo/README.md

 Install by downloading the build for your OS from the Releases page.

+Win by exploring the world and defeating the Red Knight before he gets you first.

 ### Controls

 All controls are bound to the left mouse button for simplicity